- 13+ French

-I have stayed at the school since I qualified as a teacher, pursuing different aspects of school life - notably the pastoral care, which I encountered when I became a Resident Tutor a few months into the role.
-It continues to be a challenging and rewarding job, one that provides opportunity to pursue the work of teaching and mentoring young people.
+I stayed at the school following teacher qualification, pursuing different aspects of school life - notably in pastoral care as a boarding house assistant housemaster.
+It was a challenging and rewarding job, one that provides opportunity to pursue the work of teaching and mentoring young people.

-I guide pupils on this journey to uncover, harness, and apply unique talents and interests to their lives, families, and local communities – to become the starting point of lasting change.
+I not only help pupils prepare for exams, but I also guide pupils on this journey to uncover, harness, and apply unique talents and interests to their lives, families, and local communities – hopefully to become those who make a positive difference.

 In different contexts and subjects, I point to the world with its many and varied problems, asking the questions: “What can you fix?
 What can you build?”
 This vision is the WHY behind my work.